otan-cockroach/crdb-blog-posts/time-blog.md

 If you're still confused, don't worry — it's confusing to us too.
 Here's how we think about it:

-* **TIMESTAMP is an absolute value time offset**.
-It does not store time zones, or change based on the session time zone.
-Another way to think about it is that it is always an absolute time, or "always UTC".
+* **TIMESTAMP is just a date and time - nothing else**.
+It does not store or behave like differently depending on the session time zone.
+It may help to conceptualise it as "behaving like a UTC timestamp".
-* **TIMESTAMPTZ is also an absolute value time offset with no time zone metadata set**.
-Instead, **it displays timestamps and performs operations in the session time zone**.
+* **TIMESTAMPTZ stores date and time, but it displays timestamps and performs operations based on the session time zone**.
 You've seen the "displays timestamp" bit already — we'll get to the "performs operations" component later.

 ### Parsing
 Let's parse the opening ceremony of the [Sydney